robertamcosmala/robertamcosmala/README.md

 ## Hi there 👋

-🔭 I’m currently working on studiyng astronomy on federal university of Rio de Janeiro, i work with massive stars and coding.
+🔭 I’m currently working on studying astronomy at the Federal University of Rio de Janeiro, I work with massive stars and coding.
-🌱 I’m currently learning more about coding and machine learning 👯 I’m looking to collaborate on projects of codes and got a job on the area 📫 How to reach me: rohcosmala@gmail.com
+🌱 I’m currently learning more about coding and machine learning.
+👯 I’m looking to collaborate on coding projects and get a job in the area.
+📫 How to reach me: rohcosmala@gmail.com
 😄 Pronouns: she/her

 ## Linguagens e Ferramentas